AmeriCorpsWhat is AmeriCorps?

 • What you’ll get in return: After you make your 120th qualifying payment, you will need to submit the Public Service Loan Forgiveness (PSLF) application to receive loan forgiveness.
 The application is under development and will be available prior to the date when the first borrowers will be eligible for PSLF Program forgiveness, in October 2017.

 • Added value: The program is most beneficial for those who have excessive student loan debt who would not be able to pay back loans within 10 years.
-To learn more about the PSLF Program, visit the Public Service Loan Forgiveness section of the Federal Student Aid web site.
+Learn more about the Public Service Loan Forgiveness Program (PSLF).